2025 Tax Reform for Non-U.S. Investors and Companies: International Tax Provisions in the One Big Beautiful Bill Act

 Description

-The One Big Beautiful Bill Act (OBBB) contains changes impacting international transactions, business operations, and investments for both individuals and companies.
+The One Big Beautiful Bill Act (OBBB) contains a number of meaningful changes impacting international transactions, business operations, and investments for both individuals and companies.
 Tax counsel and advisers must recognize the potential impact of key tax provisions contained in the OBBB on clients with cross-border transactions and operations.

-Listen as our panel discusses new tax law changes impacting international transactions, multinational business operations, including proposed Section 899, FDII, GILTI, BEAT, and other key provisions, as well as provides tax planning strategies to optimize tax benefits and avoid tax pitfalls.
+Our panel will provide tax counsel and advisers with a review of the application and impact of the new tax bill on international taxation and planning.
+The panel will discuss new tax law changes impacting international transactions and multinational business operations, including FDII, GILTI, BEAT, and other key provisions, and provide tax planning considerations to optimize tax benefits and avoid tax pitfalls.

 Outline